vitelone/quedecidim/README.md

 ### Introduction

-This tiny script shows the current state of votation in some proposal on the Decdidim platform, and also records it as a CSV fils, for later reference and analysis.
+This tiny script shows the current state of votation in some proposal on the Decdidim platform, and also records it as a CSV file for later reference and analysis.

 ### Goals